-The proposed project will result in the reconfiguration of an existing boat dock.
-Rather than a rectangular float at the end of the gangway (ramp), the gangway will lead to a "U" shaped float.
-In conjunction with the proposed project, one 12" diameter pile is proposed to be removed and two new 14" diameter piles are proposed to be installed.
-The proposed dock configuration is wider than the existing configuration (see exhibit).
-In order to anchor the reconfigured float securely, one additional pile is necessary.
-The proposed project will place one pile at the backwalk and one at the end of each finger.
-This is the minimum number of piles necessary to adequately support and anchor the dock.
-The proposed project will use the minimum number of piles thereby minimizing the amount of fill needed to support the proposed allowable use.
+The proposed project will result in the replacement of an existing boat dock.
+The proposed dock will consist of a pier platform, gangway and "U" shaped float.
+In conjunction with the proposed project, three 12" diameter piles are proposed to be removed.
+Three 14" diameter piles are proposed to be installed.
+The piles to be removed cracked under the stress of the of the boat dock load.
+In order to anchor the reconfigured float securely, 14" diameter piles are necessary to withstand the load.
+The proposed project will use the minimum number and size of piles necessary to adequately support and secure the boat dock project.
+Thereby minimizing the amount of fill needed to support the proposed allowable use.
 Thus the project as proposed is the least environmentally damaging alternative.